Conte-Ecology/hydrographyCrosswalk/huc_to_catchments/README.md

 3. Flowlines with no HUC12 intersections are processed in the next section with the catchment-based method

+#### Catchment-based Method
 The second method of HUC12 assignment uses the `catchments` table in the database.
 All featureids not assigned in the previous section are addressed in this section.
-Catchments without related `truncated_flowlines` (e.g. coastal catchments), as well as those from the previous section that do not intersect any HUC12 are processed by this method.
+These instances include catchments without related `truncated_flowlines` (e.g. coastal catchments) as well as those that do not intersect any HUC12 are processed by this method.
+Similar rules to the previous method are followed:

 1. Any catchment with a single HUC12 intersection is assigned to that HUC12.